-The complete discipleship package is designed to show the pathway to restoration and hope, identifying destructive behavior while equipping clients with the necessary resources to establish independent lives of self-sufficiency and self-determination.
+The complete holistic package is designed to show the pathway to restoration and hope, identifying destructive behavior while equipping clients with the necessary resources to establish independent lives of self-sufficiency and self-determination.

-Last year more than 200 men and women successfully completed various components of the Rescue Mission’s Discipleship Program.
+Last year more than 200 men and women successfully completed various components of the Rescue Mission’s Holistic Program.

 After graduation from the discipleship program, transitional housing is made available.

 “I was hungry and homeless.
 God led me to the Rescue Mission and I felt relief just walking in the doors.
 They’ve given me the strength to take care of myself and to always stay prayerful.”